Avsunviroidae

 The Avsunviroidae are a family of viroids.
 There are five species in three genera (Avsunviroid, Elaviroid and Pelamoviroid).
 They consist of RNA genomes between 246 and 375 nucleotides in length.
 They are single-stranded covalent circles and have intramolecular base pairing.
 All members lack a central conserved region.

 Replication

 Replication occurs in the chloroplasts of plant cells.
 Key features of replication include no helper virus required and no proteins are encoded for.
-Unlike the other family of viroids, Pospiviroidae, Avsunviroidae are thought to replicate via a symmetrical rolling mechanism.
-It is thought the positive RNA strand acts as a template to form negative strands with the help of an enzyme thought to be RNA polymerase plus 3 II.
-The negative RNA strands are then cleaved by ribozyme activity and circularises.
-A second rolling circle mechanism forms a positive strand which is also cleaved by ribozyme activity and then ligated to become circular.
+Unlike the other family of viroids, Pospiviroidae, Avsunviroidae are thought to replicate via a symmetric rolling circle mechanism.
+Replication is catalysed by a host nuclear-encoded RNA polymerase, which normally is DNA-dependent.
+The circular positive-sense RNA genome serves as template for the enzyme to form negative-sense RNA concatemers.
+The concatemers then self-cleave via hammerhead ribozyme activity into negative-sense RNA monomers with 5'-hydroxyl and 2',3'-cyclic phosphate termini.
+A host tRNA ligase circularises these monomers.
+The same steps are repeated with the resulting circular negative-sense RNA (which is why the mode of replication is called "symmetric"), yielding the circular positive-sense RNA genome.
 The site of replication is unknown but it is thought to be in the chloroplast and in the presence of Mg^{2+} ions.